 One of the best ways of obtaining wisdom is to learn from other people’s experiences.
-After one year of taking hiking seriously, these are the tips and lessons I’ve learned.
+After one year of taking hiking seriously, these are the tips and lessons I’ve learned along the way.

 What I’ve Learned From Taking Hiking Serious For One Year

 I’ve always loved the outdoors and the feeling of being outside and surrounding myself with nature.
 One thing I procrastinated on was doing more hiking.
 Up until about one year ago, my hiking career was limited to short half day hikes around San Diego County.
-I hadn’t really taken much time to explore much of the mountainous Southern California area and the only National Park I had been to was Hawai’i Volcanoes National Park.
-That might sound pretty significant, but it’s not considering I grew up there.
+I hadn’t really taken much time to explore much of the mountainous areas of Southern California.
+Up until this last year, the only National Park I had been to was Hawai’i Volcanoes National Park.

 Proper Equipment Is Essential For A Good Time